 Two days in the region Marche Italy

-Our two days in the Marche region Italy were like a whirlwind of feelings.
+Our two days in the Marche region Italy were like a whirlwind of emotions.
 A mess of languages.
-A hurricane of impressions and a quick culinary course in what the Marche region has to offer.
+A hurricane of impressions as well as a culinary crash course in what the Marche region has to offer.
 But above all they were one thing: an introduction to the sweet life of Italy, the Riviera del Conero and the Marche region.
-Imagine you meet a group of people who have never seen before.
+Imagine meeting a group of people you've never met before.
 They want to show you their city and its surroundings.
-They want to explain to you how the people live there.
+They want to explain to you how people live there.
 We spend two days in the Marche region and experience exactly that.
 Except that strangers quickly became friends.
-Nowhere have we been received as warmly as on this trip.
-Here are our tips for two days in the Marche Italy region.
+We have never been welcomed as warmly as we have been on this trip.
+Here are our tips for two days in the Marche region of Italy.

 Are you looking for Tips for a 2 week trip through Italy?
 Click on this link for a suggestion in English.